oconnorian3/emerald-isle-jewelry/README.md

 Wireframes were made using Lucid.
 Please click [here](https://github.com/oconnorian3/emerald-isle-jewelry/blob/main/README.md#Wireframe) to view Wireframes.

-*Surface*

-This pertains to the visual design aspect and how to effectively convey the desired emotions and effects.
-For a more comprehensive understanding of planning for the surface plane please see below.

 **Colour Scheme**

 A light green background (#ebf3eb) for all pages was chosen throughout the site.
 This fitted in well with the overall theme of the site while also remaining light enough to allow images and other features and links throughout the site standout.